Is It Safe To Eat Nuts During Breastfeeding?

 What Are Nuts?

-A nut is a fruit that has a hard shell and a delicious seed inside.
-The seed is rich in essential nutrients, and you can consume it raw.
+A nut is a fruit that has a hard shell and a delicious seed inside (1).
+The seed is rich in essential nutrients that can support breastfeeding mothers.
+You can incorporate nuts into your postpartum diet – powdered, chopped, or whole.
 There are many nuts available in the market, such as hazelnuts and chestnuts.
-Walnut and pistachios enjoy huge popularity as nuts though they may not fit the exact botanical definition.
+Walnuts and pistachios enjoy immense popularity as nuts, although they may not fit the exact botanical definition.

 What Are The Benefits Of Eating Nuts While Breastfeeding?